-- 1. February 24th: student must have met with potential supervisor.
+- 1. February 23rd: student must have met with potential supervisor.

-- 2. April 14th: proposal draft due.
+- 2. April 16th: proposal draft due.

-- 3. April 21th: feedback from supervisor.
+- 3. April 25th: feedback from supervisor.

-- 4. May 5th: final proposal due.
+- 4. May 7th: final proposal due.

-- 5. July 21st: first 20 pages due.
+- 5. July 20th: first 20 pages due.

-- 6. September 8th: second 20 pages due.
+- 6. September 7th: second 20 pages due.

-- 7. October 6th: full draft of mini-thesis due.
+- 7. October 5^{th:}: full draft of mini-thesis due.

-- 8. Nov 3rd: Final paper due.
+- 8. Nov 2nd: Final paper due.

-Please note: Students who do not meet deadlines will not be entitled to detailed feedback from their supervisors on section drafts.
+Please note: Students who do not meet deadlines (i.e. those who do not submit the items listed above strictly in accordance with the deadlines) will 1) not be allowed to submit their final paper in November, and 2) not be entitled to detailed feedback from their supervisors on section drafts.
 No feedback will be offered in November unless students have met all their deadlines throughout the year.